Tacitor/ICS4U-Settlers-Of-Catan/README.md

 ### Download and Install

 Simply download the latest release [here](https://github.com/Evan-Kreutzwiser/ICS4U-Settlers-Of-Catan/releases) as a .zip file.
 Select the version for you computer: Windows x64, or Universal for all.
-Then just run it from your computer.
+Unzip the folder and then just run it from your computer.

 ### User manual